Neyami/Various-Plugins/README.md

 Required keyvalues:
 "target": Targetname of the entity to monitor
-"message": Boss name to show on HUD
+"message": Name to show on HUD
 If no "message" is entered, the spawnflag "Use Monster's Displayname" (4) is required. ("Use Player's Name" (2) if it's a player)